Volunteering Projects

 What is a Volunteering Project?

 A Volunteering Project is where you volunteer with an organisation to take on challenges and help communities.
-You can volunteer in your own country (called ‘in-country’) or in another country (called ‘cross-border’). country.
+You can volunteer in your own country (called ‘in-country’) or in another country (called ‘cross-border’).
 A Volunteering Project might set out to protect human rights, tackle climate change, or help include different kinds of people in society.

 How Will Volunteering Benefit Me?